 We’re sorry, this product is temporarily out of stock

 Award: BEST CONTROLS

 WHY WE LIKE IT: A sturdy evaporative cooler with a straightforward control panel that only weighs 29.32 pounds when empty, and has 1,062 CFMs — making it a great supplement option for less effective central air conditioners.

 If you prefer a swamp cooler that has an easy-to-use interface, then the SPT SD-48LB is a great option.
 This easy-to-use evaporative cooler has a control panel that’s reminiscent of a traditional air conditioner, making it easy for anyone to quickly adapt to it.
 You’ll get a 1,062-CFM rating which we believe should be ideal for spaces between 300 to 450 square feet.
-However, the brand doesn’t rate their evaporative coolers for square footage.
+However, the brand doesn’t rate its evaporative coolers for square footage.

 We also like that this unit only weighs 29.32 pounds when it’s empty.
 This puts it in the more lightweight category and makes it ideal for a wider range of people to use including the elderly.
 Other key features we liked included the 3D honeycomb cooling pad which helps to reduce the air temperature faster.
 You also get auto swing adjustable louvers and support for continuous water supply with the 12.6-gallon water tank.
 Other key features include three fan speeds, a timer that can be programmed for up to 7.5 hours, and a sleep mode.
 And for a self-cleaning, eco, and follow-me mode indoor unit, have a look at the best ductless mini-split air conditioner.